Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2.1_promptflow_en.md

 - I want to run a simple PoC on a model that fine-tuned.
 - I want to see what results are generated when I run the prompts.
-- I want to do some testing, log tracing and monitoring to determine the right model.

 ### TOC
 - 1️⃣ Create a basic chat flow
 - 2️⃣ Integrate the fine-tuned phi3.5 endpoint into Python Node
-- 3️⃣ Create another model using LLM Node
-- 4️⃣ Interact with the Chat: Test and trace the chat flow

 ### 1️⃣ Create a basic chat flow